How To Use eduroam At Purdue

 For Visitors To Purdue

-Visitors to Purdue that want to connect to the Purdue's eduroam would follow the same steps as in the Traveling Purdue Faculty and Staff section except visitors will use their institution's username and password to login.
+Visitors to Purdue that want to connect to the Purdue's eduroam would follow the same steps in the section above except visitors will use their institution's username and password to login.